Application Deadline: January 24, 2020

 - A 1-2 page Statement of Purpose, which should include: academic and career goals, academic background and experience, and the need for study of the proposed language

 FLAS fellowships are renewable but students must reapply annually.
-Students who are reapplying for a FLAS fellowship must include a recent language evaluation from a language instructor in addition to the letters of recommendation.
+Students who are reapplying for a FLAS fellowship must include a recent language evaluation from a language instructor.

 For questions contact: